Cadco25/LAC_NC_TN/README.md

 # LAC_NC_TN
 Reproducible data analysis for La Crosse virus risk clustering and predictor analysis.

-# IMPORTANT -- Directories and using `renv`
+# Project directories and using `renv`

-This project uses the `renv` package to create a truly reproducible environment, including the automatic installation of packages at the developmental stage used during the original analysis.
-You should download this project and save it anywhere on your system, but without changing any of the paths within the project.
+This project uses the R package `renv` package to create a reproducible environment for analyses in R, including the automatic installation of packages at the developmental stage used during the original analysis.

+You can download this project and save it anywhere on your system, but do not change any of the paths within the project.
 Each analysis file assumes that the file paths within the project are unchanged.

 ## Using `renv`